Nissan Elgrand: Second generation (E51; 2002)

 Interior of the 2003 (E51 pre-facelift) Elgrand, with LCD screen.

-Interior of the late 2007 (E51 second facelift) Elgrand, with LCD screen.

 The model specifications were V, VG, X, and X. Later releases added the Highway Star and Rider versions.
 The bottom specification model was the V, whereas the top specification vehicle was the XL, with full leather interior.
 The 2006 refresh saw the discontinuation of the VG model.

 The Rider had two variations including an Autech Tuned Nismo version.

+Variants

-Nissan Elgrand, Autech Elgrand Enchante (2002–)
+Nissan Elgrand, Autech Elgrand Enchante

-JDM models went on sale on 21 May 2002.
-Early Nissan Elgrand models include XL, X, VG (4/5-doors), V, and Highway Star.
-Early Elgrand Enchant models included VG, V, and Highway Star.
+The early Elgrand Enchant models included VG, V, and Highway Star.
 All model ranges can be configured with a removable second-row seat or Step Type.

 Elgrand XL

 This was the top of the range model, with many additional options fitted as standard.
 It came with a full leather 7-seat interior, 8 speaker sound system, which included Sony MiniDISC, keyless entry, Carwings, reversing camera, two TV screens, folding wing mirrors and heated driver and passenger seats.

 Out of the complete range of Elgrand, this was also very heavy at 2.2 tons.
 Rider versions being the lightest version as it was originally conceived as a sports model, so had a lot of the additional features removed in view of reducing the weight/power ratio for the vehicle.